GenetH/setghub_devops_learning/Load_Balancer_Solution_with_Apache/Load_balancer_sol_doc.md

    - `byrequests`: balancing based on the number of requests.
    - `bybusyness`: balancing based on the current load of the servers.
    - `heartbeat`: monitoring the server health.

+### **Conclusion:**

+This configuration demonstrates the basic principles of **horizontal scaling** using an Apache load balancer.
+By distributing requests across two web servers, we ensure that the load is balanced, improving both the performance and reliability of the application.
+In the future, the setup can be enhanced by integrating additional load balancing algorithms, auto-scaling mechanisms, and health checks to make the system even more robust.